 A similar — but nicer — RV campground next to the ocean is a few miles north at Rincon Parkway.
 Find out about it here.

 What Facilities Are There at Emma Wood State Beach?

-Emma Wood State Beach has room for 90 sites (campers or trailers up to 40 feet long), but there are no hookups and no dump station.
+Emma Wood State Beach has room for 90 sites (campers or trailers up to 40 feet long).

-The sites are not level and may contain a mix of asphalt, dirt, rocks and whatever the ocean throws in.
+The sites may not be level and may contain a mix of asphalt, dirt, rocks and whatever the ocean throws in.
 The sites are very close to each other or as one online reviewer put it: "stacked like sardines side by side."

-Tent camping is not allowed, and it is suitable for fully self-contained RVs only.
+Tent camping is not allowed.
+Instead, you need not just an RV but a fully self-contained one.
+And that waste you contained?
 The nearest dump station is at McGrath State Beach, 15 miles south.

 If you want to get a campsite at Emma Wood, it's first-come, first-served from Labor Day1 through mid-May, but don't let that fool you into thinking you can drop in any time of day and find a place open.
 Instead, try to arrive early.
 The rest of the year, Emma Wood State Park campsites must be reserved in advance, and you'll have to do it as much as 6 months ahead of time.
-Our guide to California state parks reservations will show you how.
+Use the guide to California state parks reservations to find out how.

 What You Need to Know Before You Go to Emma Wood State Beach

-- Dogs are allowed in the campground (on a leash) but they can't go onto the beach
+Dogs are allowed in the campground (on a leash), but you can't take them onto the beach.

 1 Labor Day is celebrated on the first Monday in September.